Give back yard birds a boost with homemade treats

-Breads that have gone stale make great decorations with widespread back yard bird appeal.
+Breads that have gone stale make great decorations and have widespread back yard bird appeal.
 Bagels (halved) and biscuits work beautifully, too.
 Slather in peanut butter, then roll in commercial bird seed.
 Set up your hanging device beforehand to eliminate some of the mess.
 For any of these, you can run string through a top piece with a beading or quilting needle.
-For bagels wrap a brightly colored bow around the top portion.
+For bagels, wrap a brightly colored bow around the top portion.

 Back to Basics

 Some will remember the olden days of stringing popcorn for the tree.
 That is still a great way to attract birds to your back yard and give them a feast at the same time.
 If you want to add a little festive cheer, spray paint wooden clothes pins in bright colors and attach the popcorn string at intervals in the tree.
 Fresh cranberries are another "golden oldie" that will never be out of style with birds.

 Of course, a suet ball is a standard favorite.
 Use a 1:2 ration of shortening/bird seed.
 Warm over medium heat until all is mixed well.
 Pour into a plastic container and freeze for a few hours.
 Remove and hang in a mesh bag.

 If you want to give a feeder as a gift for bird lovers, you may be better off shopping at a specialty store, either locally or on line.
 They're easy to hang and your friends won't be complaining about being covered in peanut butter as they remove your lovely gift from the box.